-The company's financial statements are prepared on a going concern basis, under the historical cost convention in compliance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and, except where otherwise stated in the notes to the financial statements, with the Companies (Jersey) Law 1991.
+The company's financial statements are prepared on a going concern basis, under the historical cost convention in compliance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and, except where otherwise stated in the notes to the financial statements, with the Companies Act 2006.
 The amendments to FRS 101 (2013/14 Cycle) issued in July 2014 and effective immediately have been applied.

-In preparing these financial statements, the company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs"), but makes amendments where necessary in order to comply with Company (Jersey) Law 1991 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.
+In preparing these financial statements, the company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs"), but makes amendments where necessary in order to comply with Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.

-The consolidated financial statements of the group headed by the company have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Western House, Halifax Road, Bradford, West Yorkshire, BD6 2SZ.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from its registered office address: Western House, Halifax Road, Bradford, BD6 2SZ.